abgox/abyss/readme.md

 >
 > Assume the Scoop root directory is `D:\Scoop`

-- Scoop's `persist` is extremely powerful, but unfortunately, it has a limitation: it only works if the application data resides within the installation directory.
+- Scoop's `persist` is powerful, but unfortunately, it has a limitation: it only works if the application data resides within the installation directory.
 - However, some applications store their data outside the installation directory, commonly in `$env:AppData`.
 - For such applications, this repository uses `New-Item -ItemType Junction` to link.
 - Taking [Helix](./bucket/Helix.json) as an example:
-  - [Helix](./bucket/Helix.json) stores its data in `$env:AppData\helix`.
+  - [Helix](./bucket/Helix.json) stores its data in `$env:AppData\helix`
   - It will link: `$env:AppData\helix` => `D:\Scoop\persist\Helix\helix`

 > [!Warning]